GreenGov Project: a guide to green finance

 Current progress

 The GreenGov project itself will be launched on 1 April 2024.
 The first meeting with partners will take place on 16-17 April at a joint Kick-off meeting, where we will define the framework for cooperation and set common goals.
-Our next meeting will be in Craiova, Romania at the end of November.
+The next meeting took place at the end of November in Craiova, Romania.

 Project name GreenGov